Not all who wander are lost

 Grab a copy to see what all the fuss is about today!

 The Zen Traveler is a mindful coloring book and journal for cultivating peace in your adventures.
 My hope is that you will utilize this book to find a moment of peace amidst the chaos of travel, whether that be in a busy airport, on a long-haul train, or anywhere else where a brain break would be helpful for you in your travels!

 Digital Nomad moms book collab

 Digital Nomad Moms was a recent multi-author book that became a best seller in multiple categories.
 It features 17 contributing moms and co-authors who share their personal and professional journeys into remote work and family travel.
 As an author in this project, I traveled to Mexico to speak at the Project Worldschool Family Summit where I spoke on purposeful travel in regard to death and dying.
 Death is as common as birth, why not celebrate it?

-This has sparked so much interest that a new multi author book project has been born which will launch Summer of 2023 called "Not All Who Wander Are Lost," about how we heal through travel.
-I will be writing about my experience of traveling cross-country to adopt our second daughter during the pandemic, and how that traveling helped me heal from loosing our twin boys after two hours of life.
+This has sparked so much interest that a new multi-author book project has been born which will launch Summer of 2023 called "Not All Who Wander Are Lost," about how we heal through travel.
+I will be writing about my experience of traveling cross-country to adopt our second daughter during the pandemic, and how that traveling helped me heal from losing our twin boys after two hours of life.

 coming soon: sharing a table